Dover, New Hampshire: Cochecho Massacre

 On June 28, 1689, Dover suffered a devastating attack by Native Americans.
 It was revenge for an incident on September 7, 1676, when 400 Native Americans were tricked by Major Richard Waldron into performing a "mock battle" near Cochecho Falls.
 After discharging their weapons, the Native American warriors were captured.
-Half were sent to Massachusetts for predations committed during King Philip's War, then either hanged or sold into slavery.
+Half were sent to Massachusetts for predations committed during King Philip's War, and seven or eight were hanged, and others were sold into slavery.
 Local Native Americans deemed innocent were released, but considered the deception a dishonorable breach of hospitality.
 Thirteen years passed.
 When colonists thought the episode forgotten, they struck.
 Fifty-two colonists, a quarter of the population, were either captured or slain.

-Incursions against the frontier town would continue for the next half century.
+Incursions against the frontier town would continue for the next half-century.
 During Father Rale's War, in August and September 1723, there were Indian raids on Saco, Maine, and Dover, New Hampshire.
 The following year Dover was raided again and Elizabeth Hanson wrote her captivity narrative.